Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 **Changes**

+-   New commands `rbw company metrics` and `rbw company metrics daily` have been added to get the company metrics globally or in a daily basis.

 -   Options `--public` and `--organization` have been added to command `rbw company create` to set the visibility when creating a company.
 By default companies created are private.

 -   Option `--public` has been added to command `rbw create user` to create a public user in a private company.